Westminster, Western Australia

 Westminster was formerly the southern part of Balga but was renamed in 1995 at the request of residents.
 This was the name of the original estate that existed before residential subdivision.
-Between 1936 and 1955, a limestone road named "Westminster Boulevard" passed through the area.
+Between 1936 and 1955, a limestone road named Westminster Boulevard passed through the area.

+By 2035, Westminster’s population is forecast to reach 8,425 – a 9% increase, reflecting strong and steady growth.
+With an average age of 34, younger than the City average of 38, the suburb is home to a dynamic community: 75% of households are couple families, and 40% have children.
+44% of homes are privately rented, supporting a flexible and varied housing mix.

+Westminster is embracing a future built on its rich diversity, everyday accessibility, and reputation as an affordable and welcoming suburb.

-Westminster is served by a small shopping centre, Stirling Central.
-The area is home to public and private primary schools and also contains a number of recreational areas.
-Regular bus services serve Westminster along Wanneroo Road and through the middle of the suburb.
+Westminster is served by Stirling Central Shopping Centre.
+The area is home to public and private primary schools and also contains a number of recreational areas including Ted Cross Reserve, Matt Williams Reserve and Margaret Coyle Reserve which is home to the Westminster Community Food Garden.